 Urging closer cooperation between Germany and Canada

-On the occasion of a visit to Canada by German Chancellor Olaf Scholz and Federal Minister for Economic Affairs and Climate Action Dr. Robert Habeck, the Transatlantic Business Initiative (TBI), the Business Council of Canada (BCC), the Canadian Chamber of Commerce (CCC) and the Canadian German Chamber of Industry and Commerce (CGCIC) reaffirm policy priorities shared by the German and Canadian business communities.
+On the occasion of the second meeting of the German-Canadian High-Level Steering Group on Bilateral Cooperation in Ottawa on June 6th, and following the recent state visit to Canada by Federal President Frank-Walter Steinmeier, the Transatlantic Business Initiative (TBI), the Business Council of Canada (BCC), the Canadian Chamber of Commerce (CCC) and the Canadian German Chamber of Industry and Commerce (CGCIC) reaffirm the following policy priorities shared by the German and Canadian business communities.

 Germany and Canada have been close economic partners for many years.
 In these uncertain times, it is more important than ever for our two countries, and the European Union, to work together to strengthen economic and political cooperation and defend our shared values.
 Support for multilateral institutions and rules-based international commerce must remain at the core of European and Canadian economic and trade policy.

-Currently we are facing several crises.
-The COVID-19 pandemic, well into its third year, continues to pose serious challenges to public health.
-The pandemic and Russia’s war of aggression against Ukraine have disrupted international supply chains.
-The conflict in Ukraine not only threatens peace and stability in Europe but has triggered an energy crisis and may yet cause a global food crisis.
+Our countries are contending with serious challenges.
+The pandemic and Russia’s war of aggression against Ukraine disrupted international supply chains and revealed dangerous dependencies.
+The conflict in Ukraine threatens peace and stability in Europe and has disrupted energy supplies.
 However, Russia’s belligerence has fostered international cooperation among like-minded countries on a scale not seen since the end of the Cold War.

 Business leaders in Germany and Canada stand ready to do their part in helping to overcome these challenges.
 To that end, we urge closer cooperation between our countries in the following areas:

-- In the short-term, Europe needs to wean itself from its dependence on Russian energy and increase its imports of energy products, especially LNG, from other suppliers.
-Currently, global LNG supply is limited, as is Europe’s capacity to import it.
-By speeding up the deployment of Canadian LNG export facilities, Canada can help keep European industry running and households warm.
+• Although Germany has successfully eliminated its dependence on Russian energy and increased its capacity to import LNG, Europe’s energy crisis Europe is not over.
+By speeding up the deployment of Canadian LNG export facilities, Canada could help keep European industry running and households warm next winter and beyond.

-- Critical minerals: Germany and the EU are seeking to diversify their supplies of critical minerals and to build resilient and sustainable supply chains with trusted and reliable partners.
+• Critical minerals: Germany and the EU are seeking to diversify their supplies of critical minerals by building resilient and sustainable supply chains with trusted and reliable partners.
 Canada is rich in mineral resources and has much to offer.
-The Government of Canada is committed to enhancing Canada’s capacity at every stage of the critical minerals value chain: exploration, mining, processing, manufacturing and advanced manufacturing, and recycling.
-We strongly support these efforts, recognizing that German and Canadian competences and services can complement each other.
+The Government of Canada is committed to enhancing Canada’s capacity at every stage of the critical minerals value chain: exploration, mining, processing, manufacturing, and recycling.
+We strongly support these efforts, recognizing that German and Canadian competences and services can complement one another.

-To boost the supply of critical minerals for the green and digital economy will require:- detailed mapping of potential exploration and refinery projects in Canada or with Canadian investment in other countries;
+• detailed mapping of potential exploration and processing projects in Canada or with Canadian investment in other countries;

-- Key enabling technologies: The world is experiencing significant shortages of semiconductors, with far-reaching repercussions for companies and consumers.
-Public and private investments are urgently required to meet current and future demand.
-To this end, we welcome investments by the Government of Canada into photonics and semiconductor manufacturing, and those within the framework of the EU Chips Act.
+• Key enabling technologies: Public and private investments in semiconductor production are urgently required to meet current and future demand.
+To this end, we welcome investments by the Government of Canada in photonics and semiconductor manufacturing, and those within the framework of the EU Chips Act.

-Semiconductors are essential to the world’s green transition and to a wide range of intelligent and energy-efficient technologies.
-In support of this transition, Canada and the EU should:- refrain from any attempt to set up closed semiconductor value chains in their respective jurisdictions, instead fostering cooperation on semiconductors;
+• Semiconductors are essential to the world’s green transition and to a wide range of intelligent and energy-efficient technologies.
+In support of this transition, Canada and the EU should:

 As business organizations on both sides of the Atlantic, we know that closer international cooperation makes our economies stronger and contributes to a higher quality of life for all citizens.
 We will continue to support and defend the rules-based international order while working to overcome the many challenges we face.
 We look forward to working with our respective governments in pursuit of these objectives.